-Jay Mercer is an experienced public sector Corporate and Executive Director who has proved himself an effective change leader and manager by successfully setting up two new-start organisations and turning around two failing ones.
+Jay is an experienced public sector Corporate and Executive Director who has proved himself an effective change leader and manager by successfully setting up two new-start organisations and turning around two failing ones.
 He led for the LSC in London on 14-19 development and partnership work.
 As a consultant, he has delivered successful assignments for public and voluntary sector clients at local, regional and national level..
 He successfully intervened and turned around Thurrock’s poor JAR outcomes on 14-19 and Youth.
 In Barnet, he integrated Early Intervention work into the leading edge Troubled Families programme and steered very significant restructuring of children’s centres and youth support services to achieve efficiencies.
-Most recently he has kickstarted Bristol’s Learning City and Passport to Employment initiatives and reworked Dorset’s Challenge and Improvement Strategy.
+He started off Bristol’s Learning City and Passport to Employment initiatives and reworked Dorset’s Challenge and Improvement Strategy and Special Educational Needs and Disability Strategy, making sure resources could go to children rather than transport.
 He is a skilled partnership worker with good contacts and networks, and an experienced Chair, school governor, trustee and non-executive director of charitable and not-for-profit organisations, including this Academy Trust.

 Stephen Lawes is an experienced Chartered Accountant who has directed financial management and control in a range of public services, including transport, local government, and education.
 He lives in Wimbledon is keen to bring his professional expertise to support the very best educational provision for the communities served by the Trust.